Domaine Ferret - Pouilly-Fuissé 2023

 Wine rated (2026 guide) 92/100

-Pouilly-Fuissé is full-bodied, ample and ripe, with excellent acidity.
+Pouilly-Fuissé is quite full-bodied, ample, and ripe, with excellent acidity.

-The 2023 vintage is an important one for this emblematic estate in the region: the first year of organic certification and the first vintage signed by Clément Robinet, with a wealth of experience in the United States and at Comtes Lafon in Meursault and Mâconnais.
-He has just taken over from Audrey Braccini, renowned for her talent as a winemaker, who has been in charge since the estate was acquired by Louis Jadot in 2008, and who has succeeded in developing cultivation practices by working the soil.
-Most of the vines come from Fuissé, supplemented by some fine plots in Vergisson.
-Since the 2020 vintage, almost all the estate's Fuissés have been classified as Premier Cru, with the exception of Clos de Prouges.
-Aged vines and low yields contribute to the exceptional quality of these wines, which still age admirably but are often austere in their youth.
-We're beginning to see a shift towards more precise, transparent ageing, with great respect for the terroir.
+The 2023 vintage is an important year for this iconic estate in the region: it marks the first year of organic certification and the first vintage produced by Clément Robinet, who brings with him a wealth of experience gained in the United States and at Comtes Lafon in Meursault and Mâconnais.
+He has just taken over from Audrey Braccini, renowned for her talent as a winemaker, who had been in charge since the estate was acquired by Louis Jadot in 2008 and successfully developed new cultivation practices through soil management.
+Most of the vines are located in Fuissé, supplemented by some beautiful plots in Vergisson.
+Since the 2020 vintage, almost all of the estate's Fuissé wines have been classified as premier cru, with the exception of Clos de Prouges.
+Old vines and low yields contribute to the exceptional quality of the wines, which always age beautifully but are often austere in their youth.
+We sense a shift towards more precise and transparent aging, with great respect for the terroirs.

 Burghound